sinsinkun/sdl3-vulkan-template/README.md

 6. `cmake --build . --config Release`
 7. `cmake --install .`

-Repeat the above for SDL3_ttf
+Repeat the above for SDL3_ttf and SDL3_image

 ## Build
 .vscode is setup to run debug mode in VSCode (F5).